realA10001986/Time-Circuits-Display/README.md

 - Press ENTER to cycle through the possible Time-rotation Interval values.
 - A value of 0 disables automatic time cycling ("OFF").
 - Non-zero values make the device cycle through a number of pre-programmed times.
 The value means "minutes" (hence "MIN-UTES") between changes.
-- Hold ENTER to select the value shown and exit the menu ("SAVE" is displayed briefly)
+- Hold ENTER to select the value shown and exit the menu ("SAVING" is displayed briefly)

 How to adjust the display brightness:
 - Hold ENTER to invoke main menu